 They use a sourdough crust which is obvious on the first bite.
 The wood-fired char and the balance of zesty tomato sauce and cheese perfectly complement the tangy, fluffy texture of the dough.

-What to order: You can’t go wrong with any pie, so just let your gut make the decision for you.
-I usually narrow it down to two choices, one of them always being Margherita, and then panic when it’s my turn to order.
+You can’t go wrong with any pie, so just let your gut make the decision for you.
+I usually narrow it down to two choices, one of them always being Margherita, and then panic when it’s my turn to order and always get the tried-and-true Marg.
 So just pick one, they’re all good!

 Cafe Turko